ohmjs/ohm/README.md

 ### Docker

-You can use Ohm's compiler CLI without a local Node.js installation via the Docker image:
+You can use the Ohm CLI without a local Node.js installation via the Docker image:

 ```sh
 docker run --rm -v $(pwd):/local ohmjs/ohm:latest compile my-grammar.ohm